 If you’re a first time user of FlowJo software you should begin by downloading the Basic Tutorial from our tutorials webpage.
 The Basic Tutorial data comes from a small antibody dilution experiment.
 It will guide you through the basics of FlowJo; sample organization, gating, adding statistics, and batching tables and figure layouts.

-Now that you’ve gotten a sense of how to manipulate basic data in FlowJo, try a more complex data set and realize the power of FlowJo.
-This tutorial will go into greater detail about the functions of FlowJo, teach you how to create overlays, create complex batch reports, and how to create criteria-selective groups to organize your data efficiently.
+Now that you’ve gotten a sense of how to manipulate basic data in FlowJo, try a more complex analysis and realize the power of FlowJo.
+This tutorial will go into greater detail about the functions of FlowJo, teach you how to use plugins (which are apps that extend FlowJo functionality)

 If you have any difficulty downloading the files or trouble working with the demo data, please email email@example.com.